orthecreedence/cl-async/events.md

   => t/nil
 {% endhighlight %}

 This removes an event from the event loop.
-The event is still "alive" and can be re-added using [add-event](#add-event), but none of its callbacks will trigger until it is added back to the event loop.
-This can be used to "pause" an event from triggering until further notice.
+The event still exists, and can be added back into the event loop via [add-event](#add-event), but must be activated again after adding back into the loop (by either specifying `:active t` or giving a timeout in seconds via `:timeout`.

 Returns `t` on success, `nil` otherwise (a `nil` can mean that the event is already removed and doesn't need to be remove again).